beephole/Ms.Word-Text-Finder/README.md

 1. Everything is saved in the working or current Directory.
 2. If -d flag is not included then the PATH of files is going to be Desktop.
 3. MAKE SURE WHEN USING FLAGS TO TYPE THE FILE NAMES CORRECTLY .
+4. MAKE SURE TO CLOSE THE WORD DOCUMENT THAT YOU ARE TRYING TO USE WITH THE TOOL